 Some term debts only require paying the interest, where the initial principal is paid as a balloon payment at the end of the loan term.
 The difference is that in a bullet payment, the repayment may contain both interest and principal amounts.

-The “interest only” arrangement with a balloon payment at the end allows the company to keep more of the cash flow in the business for most of the time, when the company needs it the most.
+The “interest-only” arrangement with a balloon payment at the end allows the company to keep more of the cash flow in the business for the majority of the time when the company needs it the most.
 Therefore, the payment at the end will be far greater than the regular payments made.
 The maturity of a term debt is determined based on multiple factors, including the ability of a company to repay the debt, the useful life of the financed asset, and the purpose of the debt.

-When there is principal amortization along with interest payment, the amortization can either be a straight line or accelerated.
-The straight line method is considered a simple method of debt repayment.
+When there is principal amortization along with interest payments, the amortization can either be straight-line or accelerated.
+The straight-line method is considered a simple method of debt repayment.
 It divides the principal into an equal number of payments, so the payments remain constant throughout the period.
 This is also known as a fixed payment loan.
 We’ve prepared a Fixed Payment Loan Calculator.

-The interest rate is set using a spread plus LIBOR, which is an equivalent rate to the federal fund’s rate and is the short-term interest rate leading banks around the world charge each other.
-The spread, measured in basis points, is predetermined and can increase or decrease based on the credit worthiness of the borrower.
+The interest rate is typically set using a spread plus LIBOR, which is an equivalent rate to the federal fund’s rate and is the short-term interest rate that leading banks around the world charge each other.
+The spread, measured in basis points, is predetermined and can increase or decrease based on the creditworthiness of the borrower.
 The interest rate can either be fixed or, most commonly, variable.

 When a company has issued multiple debts, it will have a debt schedule in its financial model that tracks the company’s total debt balance, cash balance, and interest expense for the forecasted years.
-With senior term debt, it is often the simplest component of the debt schedule because of its predictability.
+Senior term debt is often the simplest component of the debt schedule because of its predictability.
 For the forecasted period, the repayment amounts will be known with certainty, especially with fixed interest rates and set payments.